 5.3.1 Service Description

 The Nmbsmf_MBSSession service operates on MBS Sessions.
 It is applicable to both Broadcast and Multicast services.
 The service operations exposed by this service allow other NFs to create, update and release MBS sessions.
-The following are the key functionalities of this NF service:
+The following are the key functionalities of this NF service, as specified in clause 9.1.3 of 3GPP TS23.247 [14]:

-- Creation, modification and release of MBS contexts for MBS Sessions.
+- Creation, modification and release of MBS contexts for MBS Sessions;

+- Requesting the start or termination of MBS data reception for a multicast MBS session;

+- Subscribing to or unsubscribing from notifications of status change of multicast MBS session context;

+- Subscribing to or unsubscribing from notifications of status change of a broadcast or multicast MBS session.

 Table 5.3.1-1 lists the service operations that are supported by Nmbsmf_MBSSession service.

 Table 5.3.1-1: Service operations supported by the Nmbsmf_MBSSession service